Onto-Log/Tractatus-Markdowno-Obsidianicus/README.md

 ## Prepare
 - Clone this repository, or download it as a zip and unzip it
 - Open the folder as a Vault in Obsidian
+- click on the circling arrow to "Refresh Index" in Breadcrumbs (on the top right)
 - Navigate freely through the book.